abdullahialidev/Demo-Day-Mood-Inquiry-/README.md

 Application wil use standard deviation to alert teacher to deviation of student normal mood or behavior, with a built in function that also accounts for student grade on daily quizzes taken before the mood inquiry

+ ## Installation

+1. Clone repo
+2. run `npm install`

+ To start server, npm start

+ The server is connected to port 8900